alvinphp/whatsappbuttonags/README.md

 </div>

 <p>whatsappbuttonags
- is a joomla modukle that adds a customizable WhatsApp message button to the webpage.
+ is a joomla module that adds a customizable WhatsApp message button to the webpage.
 Clicking on the floating WhatsApp button will display a chat popup that enables your users to send a pre-filled message to a specific WhatsApp user</p>

 <h3>Installation and use</h3>
 <ul>